fetchai/cosmpy/docs/low-level-api.md

 [example code](https://github.com/fetchai/cosmpy/tree/master/examples) covering such use cases.

-However, cosmpy also provides low-level access to the entire Cosmos-SDK, enabling the full gamut of functionality to be accessed, albeit with a little more boiler-plate.
+However, cosmpy also provides low-level access to the entire Cosmos-SDK, enabling the full gamut of functionality to be accessed, albeit with a little more boilerplate.

 Here, we aim to help developers navigate the low-level, protobuf-based API functionality, provided by Cosmpy.